-- Repeat steps 3 through 9 in the Safe Recipients tab and the Blocked Senders tab to create Safe Recipients and Blocked Senders lists.
+- Repeat steps in the Safe Recipients tab and the Blocked Senders tab to create Safe Recipients and Blocked Senders lists.
 You can also create an International filter file if that makes sense for your organization.
 Be sure to specify a unique file name for each list.

 You now have default junk email filter files that you can configure and deploy.